elhenro/code-seek/README.md

 # code-seek

-> Give GPT detailed knowledge about your project and add information from the web.
+> Give GPT knowledge about your project and add any info from the web.

+It is acomplished with the [retrieval plugin](https://github.com/openai/chatgpt-retrieval-plugin), which allows models to perform semantic searches against a vector database ([chroma](https://github.com/chroma-core/chroma)).

-Simple python script to scrape web and local content, store it, then use it to answer queries.
+The `seek.py` script will scrape web and local content, store it in a vector db, then use it with openai models to answer queries.

 Initially, it reads a list of URLs from a file, scrapes the web content from these URLs, and stores text.
-Then, it creates an index from the stored data and other files in the project directory, and uses this index to power a question-answering system based on OpenAI's language models, to answer questions based on the indexed data.
+Then, it creates an index from the stored data and other files in the project directory, and uses this index to power a question-answering system, to answer questions based on the indexed data.

 ## Requirements